M34 and M34A buses: Select Bus Service

 The M34 SBS and M34A SBS routes began on November 13, 2011.
 Like other Select Bus Service corridors, off-board fare payment is used, as well as all-door boarding.
 These are considered by the MTA as two SBS services, the M34 34th Street Crosstown and the former M16 route, which was renamed the M34A; the routes share a single corridor.
 The stops are listed below from west to east.
 Red-painted bus lanes were installed on 34th Street between First Avenue and Eleventh Avenue.
 The stops at Madison Avenue and Lexington Avenue were eliminated, the westbound stop at Tenth Avenue was moved to Dyer Avenue, and a stop at West 43rd Street near Ninth Avenue was moved consolidated with a stop at 42nd Street near that avenue.
 A part-time stop at West 38th Street and Ninth Avenue was moved to West 39th Street.

 On April 8, 2012, as part of a pilot program that expanded on the 2010 pilot, MTA Bus Time was phased into this route.
 In April 2012, weekend service on the route was increased.

 Starting in early 2013, bus bulbs were installed at twelve locations along 34th Street, allowing buses to stay in the bus lane while stopping.
 In November 2015, the section between Lexington Avenue and Seventh Avenue was completed with the installation of four new bus bulbs, resurfaced streets, new parking spaces, and newly painted bus lanes.
 The portion between 12th Avenue and Lexington Avenue included the construction of eight bus bulbs at bus stops and one curb extension.
 The remaining segment, between Lexington Avenue and the FDR Drive Service Road is expected to be completed by December 2016.
 The remaining portion would install three bus bulbs at bus stops and would build two curb extensions.
 The entire cost of the project is $27 million.
-In its first year of operation, there has been 23% time savings.
-Since 2011, there has been 12% ridership growth on the route, while overall, bus ridership has been decreasing in Manhattan.
+In its first year of operation, there has been 23 percent time savings.
+Since 2011, there has been 12 percent ridership growth on the route, while overall, bus ridership has been decreasing in Manhattan.
+Alternate trips on the M34 to and from Waterside Plaza were added on September 3, 2017.